-Rheumatic lesion of the nervous system, chorea minor.
+Rheumatic lesion of the nervous system, minor chorea.
 Chorea minor

 * * *

 (named after the English doctor Th.
-Sydenham, 1624-1689; synonyms - St. Witt's dance, chorea minor, rheumatic chorea) - a manifestation of rheumatic encephalitis with damage to the cerebellum and its legs; in modern clinical practice is extremely rare.
-Occurs almost exclusively in childhood and adolescence (5-15 years), its appearance at an older age is regarded as vasculitis of the central nervous system(more often with systemic lupus erythematosus).
-Associated with the formation of antineuronal antibodies that interact with the antigens of the basal ganglia.
-Usually occurs several months after acute attack rheumatism, so often in patients it is not possible to identify other signs of rheumatism or streptococcal infection.
-It is manifested by bilateral or unilateral (hemichorea) hyperkinesia, occurring acutely or subacutely, with an increase over 2–4 weeks.
-With the involvement of the larynx and tongue, dysarthria and swallowing disorders develop.
-In mild cases, there can only be grimacing and mannered gestures (a consequence of the patient's desire to give involuntary movements the appearance of purposeful ones).
-In addition, characteristic muscular hypotension(with the so-called soft chorea, it “masks” the chorea), a decrease in tendon reflexes, a “freezing” knee jerk (prolonged choreic contraction of the quadriceps femoris muscle with repeated tapping on its tendon).
-Often identified mental changes(affective lability, anxiety-depressive and obsessive states, decreased attention and memory), vegetative disorders (lability blood pressure, tachycardia).
+Sydenham, 1624–1689; synonyms - St. Vitus' dance, minor chorea, rheumatic chorea) - a manifestation of rheumatic encephalitis with damage to the cerebellum and its peduncles; in modern clinical practice is extremely rare.
+Occurs almost exclusively in childhood and adolescence (5–15 years), its appearance at an older age is regarded as central vasculitis nervous system(more often with systemic lupus erythematosus).
+Associated with the formation of antineuronal antibodies that interact with basal ganglia antigens.
+Usually occurs several months after acute attack rheumatism, therefore it is often not possible to identify other signs of rheumatism or streptococcal infection.
+It manifests itself as bilateral or unilateral (hemichorrhea) hyperkinesis, occurring acutely or subacutely, with an increase over 2–4 weeks.
+When the larynx and tongue are involved, dysarthria and swallowing disorders develop.
+In mild cases, there may only be grimacing and mannered gestures (a consequence of the patient’s desire to give the appearance of purposeful movements to involuntary movements).
+In addition, it is characteristic muscle hypotonia(with the so-called soft chorea, it “masks” the chorea), decreased tendon reflexes, “freezing” knee reflex (prolonged choreic contraction of the quadriceps femoris muscle when its tendon is repeatedly tapped).
+Often identified mental changes(affective lability, anxiety-depressive and obsessive states, decreased attention and memory), autonomic disorders (lability blood pressure, tachycardia).
 In most cases, hyperkinesis spontaneously regresses within 3–6 months.
-Recurrence of the disease is possible, including during pregnancy, taking oral contraceptives, psychostimulants, drugs levodopa, difenin.
-AT remote period in some patients who have had Sydenham's chorea, blurred speech, awkwardness of movements, tremors, tics, asthenic, obsessive or anxiety-depressive disorders are detected.
-Treatment: bed rest in the acute period, small doses of benzodiazepines or barbiturates, in more severe cases, antipsychotics, valproic acid or carbamazepine are used.
-Use glucocorticoids, plasmapheresis, intravenous immunoglobulin.
-Those who have had Sydenham's chorea for 5 years need prophylaxis with benzathine benzylpenicillin.
+Relapses of the disease are possible, including during pregnancy, taking oral contraceptives, psychostimulants, levodopa, diphenine.
+IN long term Some patients who have had Sydenham's chorea exhibit slurred speech, awkwardness of movements, tremors, tics, asthenic, obsessive or anxiety-depressive disorders.
+Treatment: bed rest in the acute period, small doses of benzodiazepines or barbiturates; in more severe cases, antipsychotics, valproic acid or carbamazepine are used.
+They use glucocorticoids, plasmapheresis, intravenous immunoglobulin.
+Those who have had Sydenham's chorea require prophylaxis with benzathine benzylpenicillin for 5 years.

 T. Sydenham.
 Schedula monitoria de novae febris ingressu.
 Londini, 1686; p.
 25–28.

-Notes: the presence of two major criteria, or one major and two minor criteria, in combination with evidence documented to support previous infection with group A streptococci, indicates high probability acute rheumatic fever.
+Notes: the presence of two major criteria, or one major and two minor criteria, in combination with evidence documented of a previous infection with group A streptococci, indicates high probability acute rheumatic fever.
 Special cases:

-3. Recurrent acute rheumatic fever with or without chronic rheumatic heart disease.
+3. Repeated acute rheumatic fever with or without chronic rheumatic heart disease.

-* PANDAS is an abbreviation English words"Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections" (Children's autoimmune neuropsychiatric disorders associated with streptococcal infection".
-This condition is related in pathogenesis to rheumatic chorea, but differs from it in a normal neurological status.
+* PANDAS is an acronym English words“Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections” (children’s autoimmune neuropsychiatric disorders associated with streptococcal infection.”
+This is a condition related in pathogenesis to rheumatic chorea, but differs from it in its normal neurological status.
 The clinical picture is characterized only by behavioral disorders in the form of obsessive compulsive disorder and/or tic disorder.

-Undoubtedly, to the serious achievements of science of the twentieth century. should include the development of prevention of acute rheumatic fever and its relapses. basis primary prevention acute rheumatic fever are timely diagnosis and adequate therapy active chronic infection pharynx (tonsillitis, pharyngitis).
-Taking into account the global clinical experience designed adapted to the conditions Russian healthcare recommendations for rational antimicrobial therapy of tonsillitis and pharyngitis.
+Undoubtedly, to the serious achievements of science of the twentieth century. should include the development of prevention of acute rheumatic fever and its relapses.
+The basis primary prevention acute rheumatic fever consists of timely diagnosis and adequate therapy active chronic infection pharynx (sore throat, pharyngitis).
+Taking into account the world clinical experience developed adapted to the conditions Russian healthcare recommendations for rational antimicrobial therapy of tonsillitis and pharyngitis.

-Secondary prevention aims to prevent recurrent attacks and disease progression in individuals who have had an acute rheumatic fever, and provides for the regular administration of long-acting penicillin (benzathine penicillin).
+Secondary prevention is aimed at preventing recurrent attacks and progression of the disease in people who have had an acute rheumatic fever, and involves regular administration of long-acting penicillin (penicillin benzathine).
 Application this drug in the form of bicillin-5 made it possible to significantly (4-12 times) reduce the frequency of repeated rheumatic attacks and, consequently, increase the life expectancy of patients with RPS.
-At the same time, a number of authors pointed to the insufficient effectiveness of bicillin prophylaxis in 13-37% of patients.
-Joint studies performed at the Institute of Rheumatology of the Russian Academy of Medical Sciences and the State scientific center on antibiotics have shown that currently highly effective and safe medicine secondary prevention acute rheumatic chorea is benzathine benzylpenicillin, administered at a dose of 2.4 million units intramuscularly every 3 weeks.
-Produced by the domestic industry, prolonged dosage form penicillin - bicillin-5 - is currently not acceptable for secondary prevention of ARF, since it does not meet the pharmacokinetic requirements for preventive drugs.
-In the coming XXI century. the efforts of scientists will be focused on the creation and improvement of a vaccine containing epitopes of M-proteins of "rheumatogenic" strains that do not cross-react with tissue antigens of the human body.
+At the same time, a number of authors pointed out the insufficient effectiveness of bicillin prophylaxis in 13-37% of patients.
+Joint research carried out at the Institute of Rheumatology of the Russian Academy of Medical Sciences and the State scientific center on antibiotics have shown that they are currently highly effective and safe medicine secondary prevention acute rheumatic chorea is benzathine benzylpenicillin, prescribed at a dose of 2.4 million units intramuscularly every 3 weeks.
+Produced by domestic industry, prolonged dosage form penicillin - bicillin-5 - is currently not acceptable for secondary prevention of ARF, since it does not meet the pharmacokinetic requirements for preventive drugs.
+In the coming 21st century.
+Scientists' efforts will be focused on creating and improving a vaccine containing epitopes of M-proteins from “rheumatogenic” strains that do not cross-react with tissue antigens of the human body.

 General information

-So, what is a small chorea?
-Chorea minor is rheumatic disease neurological nature, which is manifested by excessive motor activity of the patient's limbs.
-The disease is known as rheumatic chorea and Sydenham's chorea, after the scientist who discovered the disease in 1686 and described its symptoms.
+So, what is minor chorea?
+Lesser chorea is rheumatic disease neurological nature, which is manifested by excessive motor activity of the patient’s limbs.
+This disease is known as rheumatic chorea and Sydenham's chorea, after the scientist who discovered this disease in 1686 and described its symptoms.

-This disease is more pronounced in children, however, there is evidence of the occurrence of the disease in adults.
+This disease manifests itself to a greater extent in children, however, there is evidence of the occurrence of the disease in adults.

-The main causative agent of the disease is group A gemological streptococcus.
-This streptococcus is well known to all parents, since it is he who is to blame for the occurrence of a sore throat or other infectious diseases of the upper respiratory tract(VDP).
+The main causative agent of the disease is group A hemological streptococcus.
+This streptococcus is well known to all parents, since it is precisely it that is to blame for the child’s sore throat or other infectious ailments of the upper respiratory tract(VDP).

-It is believed that the sick child infectious disease URT, immediately goes into the risk group, as a potential patient with a diagnosis of chorea.
+It is believed that a child who is ill infectious disease VDP immediately goes into the risk group, as a potential patient diagnosed with chorea.

-Nevertheless, despite the fact that given reason is one of the main ones, there are a number of other factors that can provoke the development of this disease, including:
+However, despite the fact that this reason is one of the main ones, there are a number of factors that can trigger the development of this disease, including:

 • heredity;